 - (a) A person wishing to object to a new gTLD for which an application has been submitted may file an objection ("Objection").
-Any Objection to a proposed new gTLD must be filed before the published closing date for the Objection Filing period. - (b) The Objection must be filed with the appropriate DRSP, using a model form made available by that DRSP, with copies to ICANN and the Applicant. - (c) The electronic addresses for filing Objections are the following: - (i) A String Confusion Objection must be filed at: [•]. - (ii) An Existing Legal Rights Objection must be filed at: [●]. - (iii) A Morality and Public Order Objection must be filed at: [•]. - (iv) A Community Objection must be filed at: [•].
+Any Objection to a proposed new gTLD must be filed within ninety (90) days from ICANN's publication of a report identifying the application for such gTLD. - (b) The Objection must be filed with the appropriate DRSP, using a model form made available by that DRSP, with copies to ICANN and the Applicant. - (c) The electronic addresses for filing Objections are the following: - (i) A String Confusion Objection must be filed at: [•]. - (ii) An Existing Legal Rights Objection must be filed at: [●]. - (iii) A Morality and Public Order Objection must be filed at: [●]. - (iv) A Community Objection must be filed at: [•].

-- (d) All Objections must be filed separately: - (i) An Objector who wishes to object to an application on more than one ground must file separate objections with the appropriate DRSP(s). - (ii) An Objector who wishes to object to more than one gTLD must file separate objections to each gTLD with the appropriate DRSP(s). - (e) If an Objection is filed with the wrong DRSP, that DRSP shall promptly notify the Objector and the DRSP with whom the Objection was wrongly filed shall not process the incorrectly filed Objection.
+- (d) All Objections must be filed separately: - (i) An Objector who wishes to object to an application on more than one ground must file separate objections with the appropriate DRSP(s). - (ii) An Objector who wishes to object to more than one gTLD must file separate objections to each gTLD with the appropriate DRSP(s). - (e) If an Objection is filed with the wrong DRSP, that DRSP shall promptly notify the Objector of the error and shall not process the incorrectly filed Objection.
 The Objector may then cure the error by filing its Objection with the correct DRSP within seven (7) days of its receipt of the error notice, failing which the Objection shall be disregarded.
 If the Objection is filed with the correct DRSP within seven (7) days of its receipt of the error notice but after the lapse of the time for submitting an Objection stipulation by Article 7(a) of this Procedure, it shall be deemed to be within this time limit.